Hartley's Crocodile Adventures tour from Cairns with Global Travel Services

 First up was the snake and reptile show, presented by reptile handler and apparent snake-whisperer Leigh.
 He brought along several bags and containers, which held some of the biggest and most poisonous snakes in the world.
 Australia is home to the eleven most deadly snakes on the planet.
 Six of those are found in Queensland!
 I guess there’s a reason Indiana Jones never ventured Downunder.

-After the snake show, fellow handlers Drew and Mario came out to teach us more about crocodiles with the assistance of a 5-foot beast called Bart, who apparently ‘suffers from severe anger management issues’.
+After the snake show, fellow handlers Drew and Mario came out to teach us more about crocodiles with the assistance of a 5-metre long beast named Bart, who apparently ‘suffers from severe anger management issues’.
 Bart was more than happy though to show off the headshake and notorious death roll.

 Hartley’s Crocodile Adventures is suitable for all ages and should not be missed.
 You’ll gain a much better understanding of one of Australia’s most feared predators, and you can make a day of it on the Hartley’s Crocodile Adventures tour from Cairns.